 And writing is just what I did.
 I was fortunate enough to get a literary agent, however, due to creative differences we ended the relationship.
 In April of 2013 I hit the button on self-publishing and for ten days I questioned my decision.
 Then to my shock, I woke one morning to find my book was selling very well.
 I wasn't sure what was happening, but day after day, the sales kept coming.
 I knew I had a once in a lifetime opportunity staring me in the face.
 I approached my wife and told her I needed to get a sequel out as soon as possible, which meant I'd have to quit my job.
 She was doubtful of that idea until she saw how much I had made my first month.
 With her permission and the wind at my back, I left my job and went to writing full time and completed THE LONG ROAD in four months.
 With the sequel done I didn't think my life could get any better until I got the call in the fall of 2013 from Penguin/Random House.
 After much negotiation I signed a large four book deal with them and set out as a full time novelist with the largest publisher in the world.

 Since, I've written dozens more novels, many of them translated into other languages, and have exceeded over one million books sold combined across all my titles with some of those receiving awards and hitting the USA Today Bestseller list.
-In 2019, I founded two publishing houses, BEYOND THE FRAY PUBLISHING & DOOMSDAY PRESS, with my business partner and renowned paranormal researcher Shannon LeGro.
+In 2019, I co-founded, BEYOND THE FRAY PUBLISHING, with my business partner and renowned paranormal researcher, Shannon LeGro.

 Outside of that, I spend time with family and contribute to the veteran community.